alainrk/finance/README.md

 3. **Start the development server**

    ```
-   npm start
+   npm run dev
    ```

    This will run the app in development mode.
 Open the local URL showed to view it in your browser.

 ## Contributing

-Contributions to the Mortgage Calculator project are welcome!
+Contributions to this project are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

 ## License